Push-forwards for Witt groups of schemes: Examples

 \begin{rema} Let us explain a potential source of confusion.
 Let $i:\Spec k \to \bbP^r_k$ be a rational point and $L$ a line bundle on $\bbP^r_k$.
 Since $\Pic(\Spec k)=0$, using first an isomorphism $\cO_k \simeq \rel_i \otimes i^*(L)$, we can push-forward from $\W^0(\Spec k, \cO_k)$ to $\W^r(\bbP^r_k,L)$ for any $L$.
 But for different $L$, we get {\em very different} push-forwards.
 Indeed, for example $\W^r(\bbP^r_k,\cO(-r))=0$ for odd $r$ (by \cite{Walter03_pre} or \cite{Balmer05b}) so any push-forward to there is obviously zero, whereas since $\can_k \simeq \cO_k$ the push-forward (written as in Theorem \ref{PushForward3_theo})

 is certainly nonzero, because we can further compose it by a push-forward back to $\W^0(\Spec k, \can_k)$ and since the push-forward respects composition, the composite is the identity.
 Note that this last case also gives an example of a form on $\bbP^r_k$ whose push-forward to $\Spec k$ is not zero.
-More generally, this phenomenon of potentially different push-forwards starting from the same group happens whenever $f^*:\Pic(Y) \to \Pic(X)$ is not injective. \end{rema}
+More generally, this phenomenon of different push-forwards starting from the same group can happen whenever $f^*:\Pic(Y) \to \Pic(X)$ is not injective. \end{rema}